Swim England/Institute of Swimming Coronavirus (Covid-19) FAQs3 June 2020

 Clubs registered as community amateur sports clubs or charities can use gift aid to generate funds from HM Revenue and Customs.
 An extra 25p will be paid by HMRC for every £1 donated by individual taxpayers.
-Members/supporters may be prepared to provide financial support to a registered club while it is closed by making donations to help it survive and HMRC will provide a 25% cash rebate on the donation.
+Members/supporters may be prepared to provide financial support to a registered club while it is closed by making donations to help it survive and HMRC will provide a 25 per cent cash rebate on the donation.

 We will continue to keep clubs informed via our website FAQs and social media channels as the situation evolves.
-Our Club Development Officers and all of Swim England staff are working, and remain contactable for direct support.
+Our Club Development Officers and other Swim England staff are working, and remain contactable for direct support.
 We will be communicating directly with clubs to better understand the challenges being faced and how we can best shape our support (see next FAQ below).

 As the government position on Coronavirus (Covid-19) continues to evolve we will continue to gather more answers.
 Swim England want to be able to protect our membership, our clubs and our sports and coaches are an integral part of that.